mattermost/docs/source/install/self-managed-changelog.md

    - Added ``always-on`` and ``default-on`` settings to **System Console > Experimental Features** for Collapsed Reply Threads.
 When enabled (default-on), users see Collapsed Reply Threads by default and have the option to disable it in **Settings**.
 When always on, users are required to use Collapsed Reply Threads and can't disable it.
    - The default for ``CollapsedThreads`` has been changed to ``always_on``.
 This change impacts new Mattermost deployments, and doesn't affect existing configurations where this value is already set to some other value.
  - Under ``ExperimentalSettings`` in ``config.json``:
    - Added a new config setting ``EnableAppBar`` to enable and disable the new Apps Bar.
-This setting is disabled by default, but we recommend enabling the Apps Bar for servers with Calls enabled as the Apps Bar is the dedicated place for Calls start/join button.
+This setting is disabled by default, but we recommend enabling the Apps Bar for servers with Calls enabled since the Apps Bar helps make space for the dedicated **Start Call** button in the channel header.

 #### API Changes
  - Added new API endpoints ``GET /api/v4/teams/:team_id/top/channels`` and ``GET /api/v4/users/me/top/channels`` to get top channels for a team and user.